 Babies are expensive, so the baby shower was invented with one goal in mind: supply the parents-to-be with most of the stuff they’ll need to welcome their new arrival into the world so that they don’t have to break their budget.
 Yes, it’s also a day to celebrate the mom entering the new phase of her life, but really, it’s about the gifts.
 Use these ideas for cheap baby showers to keep the costs down and make it fun for everyone while you can check off something on your list of things to do in planning for this baby shower.

 1. Skip the Theme

-The baby is the theme.
+There are so many baby shower themes to choose from, but the baby is the theme.
 Simply hang a few streamers in appropriate pastel colors, and you’re good to go.
 There’s no need to hang diapers and bibs all over the place or come up with a new color scheme for the baby shower.
 In this case, less is more.

 2. Reuse Decorations

 If you happen to have some decorations saved from another shower, reuse them!
 Or pull out some strings of Christmas lights and hang them around the party room – they spice up any occasion.
 You can also use baby items as decorations, either yours or from friends.
 Think kid books, baby bath lotions, stuffed animals, etc. These small things can help set the tone and don’t have to be overpowering to be effective.